Dexter Edgar Converse: Move to North Carolina

 In 1854 the Converses moved to Lincolnton, North Carolina to run a mill there, but moved to Bivingsville (now Glendale, South Carolina in February 1855 but that mill failed shortly afterwards, but Converse was able to buy an ownership stake of the mill at a bankruptcy sale.
 At the outset of the Civil War, Converse's loyalty to the Confederacy was questioned so he and his brother-in-law, Albert Twichell, enlisted in the Confederate Army, but mill colleagues convinced Converse to remain running the mill and producing cotton products for the Confederate Army.
 After the War in 1866, he founded D.E.
 Converse Co.
 (Glendale Mills) and in 1880, he co-founded the Clifton Manufacturing Co. and acquired shares in the Pacolet, Whitney and Spartan Mills.

 Philanthropy and death

-In 1891 the Converses left Glendale and moved to Spartanburg, where in 1889 the Converses co-founded the women's college which became Converse College.
+In 1891 the Converses left Glendale and moved to Spartanburg, where in 1889 the Converses co-founded the women's college which became Converse University.
 The campus had a Twichell Auditorium, which was named for his in-laws.
 Converse died in 1899, and "he was buried in front of Main Hall, as he had requested.
 Later Helen Converse had her husband's body re-interred in nearby Oakwood Cemetery.
 Founder's Monument was placed just inside the main entrance to the college."
 His house, the Bivings-Converse House remains in Glendale, South Carolina and is listed the National Register of Historic Places.